facuperezm/cutedogs/README.md

 ## General info

 The app makes a request to [Dog CEO API](https://dog.ceo/dog-api/), and shows randomly a picture of a dog.
+One of my firsts websites coded with pure HTML, CSS and JavaScript.

 ## Technologies